Trails for everyone, forever

 Hiking Coyote Wall - Moab/Maui Loop

 This loop hike begins with Coyote Wall towering above you as you walk down an abandoned highway.
 Coyote Wall is a 200-foot cliff of columnar basalt that was formed as the ancient Missoula floods swept through the Columbia River Basin.
-The uphill portion of this hike is on the Little Moab trail (CO3).
-On the first half of the Little Moab you get to climb through an area of grass-covered hills, exposed bedrock, lichen-covered volcanic rocks, and the occasional ponderosa pine.
-The second half parallels the rim of Coyote Wall, giving you close-up views of basalt cliffs with multiple opportunities to peer down from the top.

-After 0.5 miles, you will come to dirt trail on the left side of the old pavement.
+After that half-mile, arrive at a dirt trail to your left.
 This dirt track is the "Old Ranch Road".
-Follow it as it switches back uphill (avoid the many user-created shortcuts).
+Follow it as it switches back uphill (avoiding the many user-created shortcuts).
 Shortly after the first switchback turn, you will come to a trail junction.
 Keep to the left and continue uphill on the "Old Ranch Road".
 After going over two areas of exposed bedrock, you will come to a second trail junction.
 Again, go to the left and continue uphill 0.3 miles until you come to the Little Moab Trail (CO3).
-There are some particularly nice views of the Colombia River through this section, so have your camera ready.
+There are some particularly nice views of the Columbia River through this section, so have your camera ready.

 When you come to the junction with the Little Moab trail, go to the left and follow the trail towards the top of Coyote Wall.
 This part of the hike may bring out your inner child as you wind through grassy mounds, climb up exposed bedrock, and skirt rocky outcroppings.

 In 0.3 miles, you will come to your first view of Coyote Wall from the top and another trail junction.
 Stay left and follow the Little Moab Trail along the upper edge of Coyote Wall where you will have multiple opportunities to view the rocky cliffs that make the wall.
 After 0.4 miles, the trail breaks out into an open grassy area and comes to the intersection with an old jeep road (CO4) just downhill from a photo-ready barbwire fence.
-You will turn left on the old jeep road for this hike, but first it is well worth going through the gap in the fence and taking the trail on the left to a viewpoint at the top of wall.
-With views of the Coyote Wall, Mt.
-Hood, and the Colombia River Gorge, this makes a good spot for a break.
+You will turn left on the old jeep road.
+Near here, views of the Coyote Wall, Mount Hood, and the Columbia River Gorge make this a good spot for a break.

 After enjoying the view, go back through the fence and follow the old jeep road east 0.2 miles to the Little Maui trail (CO3).
 At this junction, the jeep road takes a sharp turn to the right while the Little Maui trail takes off to the left.
 Go left and begin your descent down the Little Maui trail.
 The first part of the trail follows a serpentine path through grassy plateaus dotted with solitary white oaks.
-You can see the hills and rocky outcroppings above Labyrinth Creek to the east, the Colombia River to the South, and wildflower during the spring.
+You can see the hills and rocky outcroppings above Labyrinth Creek to the east, the Columbia River to the south, and wildflower during the spring.
 The second part of the trail takes you along a stream with small cascading waterfalls.

 In 0.9 miles, you will come to a junction with a trail going to the left.
 Keep going straight to stay on the Little Maui Trail.
 After another 0.1 miles the Little Maui trail joins the "Old Ranch Road".
 Turn left and follow the road downhill.
 Near the bottom you will encounter a maze of trails with several options for returning to the old highway.
 Keep on an established trail and watch out for mountain bikers.
 After reaching the old highway, turn right to return to your car.